 Emotional abuse is difficult to detect with the untrained eye.
 The wounds are deep and continually reopened.
 The abuser usually knows all of your deepest secrets, fears, and passions.
 He knows your strengths, your weaknesses, and your heart’s desire.
 He desperately needs you to need him!
 No matter what you ask of the abuser, those requests will positively remain unanswered.
-Emotional abusers are not always men!
+Emotional abusers are both men and women!
 Regardless, if you think you are in an abusive relationship, the first thing you must do is identify the signs.

 The one thing we all must understand is that in children, the ability to reason and make rational decisions in the face of anger is controlled by the prefrontal cortex.
 This is the region of the brain located just behind the forehead.
 In teens, as research suggests, the frontal lobes of the brain are not fully developed until about age 25.
 This would explain why adolescents can ingest a the slightest conflict and irrationally incite a riot in the school cafeteria!
 In many cases, they simply cannot deescalate confrontation and minor disputes among peers.
 Therefore, adolescents are notorious for acting before thinking.
 A teen who is a victim of emotional abuse is a prime candidate for such behavior.

 Abused children may develop a sense of learned helplessness, a psychological condition in which a person or animal has been exposed to a harmful stimulus for so long with no relief, that eventually the victim stops trying to escape.
 He believes that there is nothing he can do to make his situation better.
 Left untreated, this can follow children into their adult lives.
 As a result, the self esteem of abused person is usually low.
 Knowing no other way of life, victims of childhood abuse continue to find themselves involved in unhealthy, marriages, friendships, and employer/employee relationships.
 They may even grow up to abuse others in ways that mirror their own experiences.